Ezhil005/DSA-Solutions/Two Pointers/README.md

 ## 📂 Problem List
 - [MaxSumFromEnds.java](MaxSumFromEnds.java): Maximize the sum of B elements removed from either end of the array using a two-pointer sliding window
+- [MergeSortedArrays.java](MergeSortedArrays.java): Merges two sorted arrays into one sorted array using two-pointer traversal